 This is a story of life change, big adventures, and finding happiness.

-If you feel like there should be more to life, you aren’t alone.
-I’m here to help you start a new life of travel and adventure.
+Balancing work with travel is possible!
+I’m here to help if you want to start a new life of adventure.
 But in the end, you’re the one who will have to hoist the black flag and go get a few scars.
 Until then, enjoy some tales of a vagabonding life lived fully and deliberately.

 I will see you on the road.